DeepakHansda/Single-cell-rna-seq-workflow/Feature selection.md

 And we can have several way of retaining `HVGs`.

-+We can subset the `SingleCellExperiment` to only retain our selection of HVGs.
++ We can subset the `SingleCellExperiment` to only retain our selection of HVGs.
 In this case we will be left with only `HVGs`.
 If downstream processes require non `HVGs` genes then we can't provide because they are eliminated from `SingleCellExperiment`.

     ```r